What is Lip Reconstruction Procedure?

 Lip Reconstruction In Depth

-Lip reconstruction in NYC & NJ requires familiarity with the surface anatomy, underlying muscular anatomy, and neurovascular anatomy of the lower face.
+Lip reconstruction in NYC & NJ plastic surgery clinic requires familiarity with the surface anatomy, underlying muscular anatomy, and neurovascular anatomy of the lower face.

 From an aesthetic perspective, lip reconstruction is meant to provide adequate replacement of external skin while maintaining the physical balance of the vermiliocutaneous junction and lip aesthetic units.
 The functional aspect of lip reconstruction is to protect intraoral mucosal lining and to preserve the surface area of the oral aperture.
 The competence of the orbicularis muscle sphincter must also be controlled, as this is critical to achieving an operative recovery.
 Ideally, cutaneous sensation is retained or reestablished to provide proprioceptive feedback for speech, animation, and management of secretions.